mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 Our data isn't a parquet table, nor is it a stack of geo-images.
-While it's true that you could store any data in these formats, for example by saving each horizontal slice as a GeoTIFF, or each spatial point in a Parquet table, these storage layouts would be *inefficient* for regular access patterns.
+While it's true that you could store any data in these formats, for example by saving each horizontal slice as a GeoTIFF, or each spatial point as a row in a Parquet table, these storage layouts would be *inefficient* for regular access patterns.
 Some parts of the scientific community *need* blocked layouts for multi-dimensional array data.